 - Provide the training employees need – Without the right skills and attitudes, employees will feel disempowered.
 This often leads to frustration.

 - Align information and personnel systems to the vision – Unaligned systems also block needed action.
 The Guiding Coalition needs proper insights into what is happening throughout the organization.

 - Confront supervisors who undercut needed change – Nothing disempowers people more than poor management.
 Demotivated employees do not support change.

 Consequences for IT projects

-IT projects are almost never stand-alone projects and almost always they are part of a larger effort to transform an organization.
+IT projects are infrequently stand-alone projects and almost always they are part of a larger effort to transform an organization.
 For this reason, they should also be treated as such and integrated into a comprehensive change effort, as discussed in the previous articles.
-Also with regard to “Empowering” your employees, IT projects are an integral part of the larger change effort.
+Also regarding “Empowering” your employees, IT projects are an integral part of the larger change effort.
 This means that all methods mentioned above need to be addressed in IT projects as well.
 This is something that cannot be delegated or outsourced to the IT organization alone.
 The Guiding Coalition has a clear responsibility here to make sure that People, Process and Technology are aligned.